mrbooshehri/my_devops-journey/docker/README.md

 ## Traditional Linux container (LXC) vs Docker
-LXC can run multiple aplications in each container while it is recomanded to run only single applications in a docker container.
+LXC can run multiple aplications in each container while it is recommanded to run only single applications in a docker container.

 ## Docker Engine
 The docker engine the core software that run and manage containers which